“..Reminds me of the best gonzo journalism of decades past.” -Glyn Vincent, The Huffington Post.

 Nowhere is a journal of literary travel writing—which to us means narrative with a strong sense of place, character or time.
 We’ve run stories about the longest sea voyage in history, living on a farm in Tuscany and kidnappings in Libya.
 We don’t publish reviews of spas or shopping centers or “Top 10 Vacation Getaways.”
 The magazine is published digitally so we can distribute globally, across borders and cultures, instantaneously.

-The new Nowhere is a unique, multi-media tablet magazine—designed specifically for the iPad, iPhone, Kindle, Nook, Galaxy and every other brand of tablet.
-(You can still read the magazine like you used to on a computer, just download the interactive PDF.)
+The new Nowhere is a unique, HTML5 tablet magazine—designed specifically for the iPad, iPhone, Kindle, Nook, Galaxy and every other computer and device out there.
 The new format includes pages that look and turn like a magazine; embedded multi-media content like music, interviews, video and slideshows; high-resolution imagery; and several new departments.

 We ran Blaise Cendrars’ “The Prose of the Trans-Siberian” in a recent issue; Arthur Bradford on a journey to the Home Depot in Portland, Oregon; Paul Violi driving across Iran in 1968; and Syrian poet Hasiba Abd al-Rahman on his return to Damascus.
 In the Fall 2012 issue a writer visits a Kurdish rebel camp in Iraq; David Farley explores the underbelly of Ensenada, Baja; and Nick Flynn presents collages he made on a remote island off the coast of Tanzania.